Speculator, New York: Age of lumbering

 In the beginning, small sawmills provided lumber for local use.
 After the Civil War, large lumber companies formed and mills were built near the Glens Falls area.
 At first logging was prevalent along the upper Hudson River which was used to float the logs to the mills.
 Later, logging operations moved into Lake Pleasant, and the Sacandaga River, the outlet of Lake Pleasant, was used to float logs to Glens Falls as the state of New York designated rivers as public highways for moving logs to the larger companies.
 Many local farmers found winter employment as lumberjacks, and also supplied the companies with potatoes, meat, animal feed and dairy products.
 The lumber companies bought large parcels of land for their timber.
 Some of this land was later abandoned and became state land.
 This was the beginning of the Adirondack Park as designated in 1892.

 Geography

 According to the United States Census Bureau, the village has a total area of 47.2 sqmi, of which 44.7 sqmi are land and 2.6 sqmi, or 5.46%, are water.

+Unusually, the village has an exclave in the northern portion of its containing township (Lake Pleasant).
+The exclave is completely inaccessible by road and it is not clear why it exists.
+The closest roadway to the exclave is NY 28.

 Speculator Mountain, with an altitude of 904 m, is south of the village.

 Lake Pleasant and Sacandaga Lake are west of the village.
 The Sacandaga River assumes its riverine nature from the outflow of Lake Pleasant at Speculator, although much of the water flows from Sacandaga Lake through the Sacandaga Lake Outlet into Lake Pleasant underneath NY-8 southwest of the village.

 NY 8 and NY 30 intersect and combine in the village.

 The entire village is located within the Lake Pleasant Central School District.